Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise4.md

-# Exercise 4 - XXXXX
+# Exercise 4 - Disassemble and emulate an ECU flash image